Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination

-\end{lemma} We prove Theorem \ref{thm1} based on Lemmas~\ref{key_lamma1}.
-Please refer to Appendix \ref{sec:proof} for the proof. \begin{thm} (Convergence of FedMR) Let Assumption \ref{asm1}, \ref{asm2}, and \ref{asm3} hold.
+\begin{thm} (Convergence of FedMR) Let Assumption \ref{asm1}, \ref{asm2}, and \ref{asm3} hold.
 Assume that $E$ is the number of SGD iterations conducted within one FL round, model recombination is conducted at the end of each FL round, and the whole training terminates after $n$ FL rounds.
 Let $T=n\times E$ be the total number of SGD iterations conducted so far, and $\eta_k=\frac{2} {\mu (T + \gamma)}$ be the learning rate.
 We can have

-where $ B = 10 L \Gamma + 4(E - 1)^2 G^2, \overline{w}_T=\sum_k=1^K{w^k_T}. \nonumber $ \end{thm}
+where $ B = 10 L \Gamma + 4(E - 1)^2 G^2, \overline{w}_T=\sum_{k=1}^K{w^k_T}. \nonumber $ \end{thm}

 Theorem \ref{thm1} indicates that the difference between the current loss $f(\overline{w}_T)$ and the optimal loss $f^\star$ is inversely related to $t$.
 From Theorem \ref{thm1}, we can find that the convergence rate of FedMR is similar to that of FedAvg, which has been analyzed in \cite{convergence}.